 Several condo boards in Ontario have already implemented tough bans on pot cultivation to avoid some of the pitfalls that come from cultivation in a shared space.
-Cannabis requires warm conditions that could lead to mould and moisture damage on floorboards or walls if grown in-home.
-As well, heavy duty lighting systems can increase hydro usage and, if utilities are included in a building’s maintenance fees, tenants and owners can see electricity costs increase.
+While mould and moisture damage are primary concerns, the heavy duty lighting required to grow pot can notably increase hydro usage.
+If utilities are included in a building’s maintenance fees, tenants and owners can see electricity costs increase.

-The Ontario Real Estate Association is equally concerned about the changing landscape around recreational marijuana, recently insisting on more protection for home buyers who may unwittingly get stuck with a former grow-op.
+The OREA continues to insist on more protection for home buyers who may unwittingly get stuck with a former grow-op.
 The association wants to ensure all in-home cannabis operations are inspected by a building inspector, and that municipalities be required to register any remediation work completed on a property.

 It also recommends that home owners growing cannabis in a condo or apartment unit that is 1,000-square-feet or smaller be limited to one plant, down from four.